 2. Do you know what your needs are?

-Everyone doesn’t need a 3T.
-Everyone doesn’t need 8/16/32 Channel coils.
+Not everyone needs a 3T magnet.
+Not everyone needs 8, 16, or 32-channel coils.
 There are a lot of systems out there and many of them might have high-priced features that you don’t really need.
-If you have manufacturer preferences (tech have a particular unit they trained on?), MRI coils that simply HAVE to be there, software options that are “must haves”, then know what they are and share them.
+If you have manufacturer preferences, MRI coils that simply have to be there, software options that are “must haves”, then know what they are and share them.

 Does the company you’re dealing with do business internationally?
 If so, you have a pretty wide pool to draw from and can most likely find something that fits you pretty well.
-It is far better to share your needs than ask for a recommendation from the company you’re buying from.
-It is a safe bet that those recommendations will coincide (amazingly) with their inventory!
+It is far more productive to share your needs than it is to ask for a recommendation from the company you’re buying from.
+It is a safe bet that their recommendations will coincide (amazingly) with their inventory!

 3. Do you know your timeframe?

-If you simply have to start scanning quickly, you might want to consider a Mobile MRI for the interim.
+If you absolutely must to start scanning quickly, you might want to consider a mobile MRI for the interim.
 This will not only keep you scanning, but it will also give you an opportunity to wait until the right system comes along and to more accurately assess your patient volume so you can make adjustments if necessary.

 Start your equipment search at least 3-6 months out.
 It goes without saying (but we’ll say it anyway), the supply of pre-owned equipment is limited and the more time you allow to source it, the better.
 Which leads us to…

-4. Are you prepared to make a purchasing decision?
+4. Are you prepared to make a decision?

-To revisit the “buying a car” analogy once again, you will be told that the system you are trying to buy (choose your line) will-sell-fast, is-the-last-one, is-being-inspected-next-week, etc. Do these lines come off as pushy or manipulative?
+To revisit the “buying a car” analogy, you will be told that the system you are trying to buy (choose your line) will-sell-fast, is-the-last-one, is-being-inspected-next-week, etc. Do these lines come off as pushy or manipulative?
 Perhaps they do.
 They are, however, frequently the truth.

-At any given time, for almost ANY given high-end MRI there are only a handful of systems available on the planet (see Top 5 Rarest Used MRI Scanners... and Best Substitute MRI Machines).
-Some, like Siemens Esprees, are not seen for months at a time.
-Even equipment manufacturers have difficulty buying their own systems back for refurbishment.
-Given the current healthcare climate in the USA, many facilities have delayed acquisition decisions or put them off altogether and this hurts supply as well.
+At any given time, for almost ANY given high-end MRI there are only a handful of systems available on the planet.
+Some, like the Siemens Espree, are not seen for months at a time.
+Even equipment manufacturers have difficulty buying some of their own systems back for refurbishment.
+Given the current healthcare climate in the USA, many facilities have delayed acquisition decisions or put them off altogether.
+This hurts supply as well.

 If you find the system you are looking for, from a reputable and vetted company, and if you’re sure it meets your needs and can be made available in your timeframe, buy it.
 Or at the very least, Lock.
 It.
 Down.

-Oh, and it helps as well to be fully funded or (if you’re sourcing equipment for your hospital or buying group) know what you’re authorized to spend.
-How and when you share that information is up to you, but it saves time and headaches to know BEFORE you start looking.
+It also helps to be fully funded or, if you’re sourcing equipment for your hospital or buying group, know what you’re authorized to spend.
+How and when you share that information is up to you, but it saves time and headaches to know before you start looking.

 So what will it take to earn your business?
 At the very least, knowing the answers to the questions above will put you in a better position to communicate your needs, expectations, and awareness of the market.

 Written by Steve Rentz